-H2S masks the wine’s full flavor and quality
+H2S masks the wine’s full flavour and quality

 H2S is produced naturally as a direct byproduct of every yeast-based wine fermentation and will, even at minute concentrations below the sensory threshold of humans, affect the overall sensory quality and aroma of the wine.
 In industry language, the presence of H2S, even in trace amounts, “closes” the wine and hampers the full expression of its complexity.